nhs-r-community/intro_r/README.md

 # Introduction to R for Healthcare Analysts
 Workshop materials for updated course.

-Please download and unzip the contents of this repository (using the button, above right).
+Please download and unzip the contents of this repository (using the green button, above right).